ElisaSHansen/BIManalyst_g_20/A2/README_A2.md

 A:

-1. Repeat for every floor:
+1. Check the axial capacity for the columns in the basement
-   - 1.1 To check this claim, we have to repeat this action for every column on every floor:
+   - 1.1 Find the loads from the floors above
-     - 1.1.1 Check the length of the column.
+     - 1.1.1 Divide the loads per squaremeter equally per column.
-     - 1.1.2 Check the area for concrete and reinforcement from a cross-section of the column.
+     - 1.1.2 Check the area for concrete and assume reinforcement from a cross-section of the column.
      - 1.1.3 Check the design values and partial factors for concrete and steel
      - 1.1.4 (if it's not in the IFCModel, we will use the data from the report).
      - 1.1.5 Calculate the capacity of the columns.